t-katsumura/webassembly-examples-eratosthenes/website/docs/introduction.md

 ## Reference Implementation

 Reference implementation of the algorithm of Sieve of Eratosthenes is written in python.
-All other languages refers this code.

 ```python reference
 https://github.com/t-katsumura/webassembly-examples-eratosthenes/blob/main/python/prime.py